Skip to content

 UR Medicine's Treatments for Depression

-UR Medicine’s Mental Health and Wellness Services offer many ways to help patients experiencing depression, including:
+UR Medicine’s Mental Health and Wellness Services offer the latest treatment options to help patients experiencing depression, including:

 • General Outpatient Services, for adults with conditions including anxiety, depression, and mood disorders.
 This can include a combination of medications and therapy.